Detect and Remediate Illicit Consent Grants

 Determine the scope of the attack

 After you have finished inventorying application access, review the audit log to determine the full scope of the breach.
 Search on the affected users, the time frames that the illicit application had access to your organization, and the permissions the app had.
-You can search the audit log in the Microsoft 365 Security and Compliance Center.
+You can search the audit log in the Security & Compliance Center.

 How to stop and remediate an illicit consent grant attack